This article is a summary of the StatQuest video made by Josh Starmer. Click here to see the video explained by Josh Starmer.

 Note: if the first two Principal Components would not create a very accurate representation of the data, in this case could be better to use an Ensamble approach.

-1 - Only numeric variables can be used.
+The Disadvantages of PCA are: 1 - Only numeric variables can be used.
 For categoriacal variables is better to consider the Multiple Correspondence Analysis.
+2 - Prediction models are less interpretable.